mmccarn/sophos/README.md

 * ROUTER
 * APIUSER
 * APIPLAINPASS
+* XML
 * LEDOMAIN

-Note that the Sophos API documentation examples only included encrypted passwords, but searching online shows that there is no way for you to discover the correct value to use for this.
+The Sophos API documentation examples include only encrypted passwords, but searching online shows that there is no way for you to discover the correct value to use for this.
 The example I found on how to find the encrypted password indicates that I need to click on a link in the Sophos User Admin screen that does not exist.
 I also found bugs indicating the the encrypted password function doesn't work.

 #### Create the Certificate entries in your XG
 ```